 Welcome to the Rutgers New Jersey Medical School Infectious Diseases Fellowship Program website.
 Rutgers Biomedical and Health Sciences is the premier academic provider of health care in New Jersey and leader in infectious diseases research.
 We are exceptionally proud of the quality of our fellowship program and the success of our graduates.

 With immediate proximity to Newark Liberty, one of New York/New Jersey metropolitan area's busiest airports for international travel, our program offers a unique, well rounded infectious diseases training experience, encompassing not only bread and butter infectious disease cases such as endocarditis, bone and joint infections, and complicated soft tissue infections but also providing our fellows the opportunity to manage tropical and developing world diseases in an incredibly diverse patient population.

 Our liver transplant program offers fellows the opportunity to provide pre and post-transplant ID care for this population.
 The high prevalence of HIV and HCV in Newark permits fellows to become highly proficient in both treatment and prevention of both disease states.

 The opioid crisis has greatly impacted New Jersey and Newark continues to be at the forefront of the epidemic.
 Fellows will frequently take care of patients with infectious disease complications of their drug use.
 Many of our faculty are buprenorphine-waivered prescribers and are affiliated with Department of Psychiatry’s Northern New Jersey Medication-Assisted Treatment Center of Excellence.

-Opportunities for training in multidisciplinary approaches to addiction, critical care and infectious diseases are available, including a combined 3 year ID/Addiction Fellowship:
+Opportunities for training in multidisciplinary approaches to addiction and infectious diseases are available, including a combined 3 year ID/Addiction Fellowship:

 Addiction Medicine Fellowship Website: